Air Quality & Gas Exposures on the Farm

 Chapter 2: Carbon Monoxide (CO)

-Learn about the hazards of CO and where we might find it on the farm.
-Prevention methods include information on using CO monitors.
+In this chapter listeners will learn about the hazards of CO, where we might find CO on the farm, and prevention methods – which include information on how to use CO monitors.

 Chapter 3: Carbon Dioxide (CO2)